TheyCallMeLuke/Java-projects/MovieLand/README.md

 ## What I've added
 - Instead of starting the search by clicking the search button, you can now use the enter button to search.

+## What I've learned
+- improved knowledge of the JSX syntax
+- learned about useState and useEffect

 ## Screenshots